Yedomon/tree_work/README.md

 ```

-## find genic regions that overlap with microsatellite SSR using python code
+## Step 03 find genic regions that overlap with microsatellite SSR using python code